 The 1999 Division III National Champions, University of Wisconsin-Platteville Pioneers, celebrate (above) after defeating Hampden-Sydney College 76-75 in double overtime, for their second straight national championship.

-Photo by Joe van Gaalen/The Beacon Hampden-Sydney forward David Hobbs (right) sits for a moment after his final and.
+Photo by Joe van Gaalen/The Beacon

+Hampden-Sydney forward David Hobbs (right) sits for a moment after his final game as a senior for the Tigers.